What is Concurrent Enrollment?

 Who are VSU’s current, partnering high school districts?

-VSU currently has agreements for the 2012-13 academic year with the counties of Charles City, Chesterfield, Dinwiddie, Henry, Prince George, Surry and Sussex, and the cities of Franklin, Martinsville, Richmond and Petersburg.
+VSU currently has agreements for the 2013-14 academic year with the cities and counties of Charles City, Chesterfield, Dinwiddie, Henry, New Kent, Prince George, Surry and Sussex, and the cities of Franklin, Martinsville, Norfolk, Richmond, Petersburg and Virginia Beach.